Capt. Lawrence Washington

 Father of John Washington; Augustine Washington, Sr.; Mildred Washington (died young) and Mildred Willis

 Brother of Mildred Washington; Anne Wright; Nathaniel Washington; Capt.
-John Washington, Jr.; Elizabeth Kendall and 5 others
+John Washington, Jr.; Elizabeth Anne Kendall and 5 others

 Occupation: High Sheriff of Virginia, Lawyer, soldier, planter, politician, merchant